BrainPro: Towards Large-scale Brain State-aware EEG Representation Learning: Method

-\paragraph{(2) Retrieval-based Spatial Learner: Flexible Spatial Modeling.} To address the variability of EEG montages across datasets, we adopt a retrieval-based spatial learning strategy.
+To achieve explicit learning of spatial information under different brain states with various EEG channel montages across datasets, we adopt a retrieval-based spatial learning strategy.
 We first define a universal template with $C_{\mathrm{pre}}{=}60$ electrodes (based on the SEED dataset~\citep{zheng2015investigating}, excluding reference channels) and $N_\mathrm{region}{=}24$ functional regions following~\cite{10025569}.
 The detailed universal channel template and brain region definitions are provided in Appendix~\ref{app:brian-region}.
 We maintain learnable filter banks aligned to the positions in the universal template for both channel- and region-level retrieval: